 5. In the event that no candidate is nominated, it is the duty of the President to select a nominating committee.
 It shall be the duty of the nominating committee to nominate candidates for the elected offices.

 6. The President shall appoint a member to conduct the election.
-This member shall select assistants if necessary to assist in the election.
-No assistant may be listed as a candidate.
+This member shall select election assistants if necessary to assist in the election.
+No election assistant may also be a candidate.
+In the event that there are no contested offices, the slate of candidates may be elected by acclamation at the October general membership meeting, after each candidate is given an opportunity to speak briefly.
+In the event that there is more than one candidate for a given office, the following procedures for the use of a written ballot shall be followed.
 A ballot shall be given to all qualified members present and wishing to vote.
 The ballot will list all offices to be filled and nominees for such offices.
 A speech by each candidate will be allowed.
 No speech will be more that 5 minutes in length.
 Upon completion of the speeches and a reasonable time to vote, the ballots will be collected by those assigned and counted.
 Any member may witness the counting the ballots.
 The candidate receiving a majority of votes cast shall be elected.
 In event that no member receives a majority, the members shall vote again among the 2 candidate who received the highest number of votes.

 7. In the event of a vacancy occurring in any office, other than the President, the remainder of that term of office shall be served by a person elected by a majority vote of the remaining Board members.
 If the office of President becomes vacant the President- Elect shall serve.